Niharl7/JavaMovieDatabaseApp/README.md

 *   **Database:**
     *   MySQL is used for persistent data storage.

-## API Specification (High-Level)
+## API Specification

-The backend exposes the following primary REST endpoints:
+The backend exposes the following primary REST endpoints.
+All paths are prefixed with `/api`.

 *   **Authentication (`/api/auth`):**
     *   `POST /api/auth/register`: User registration.